-Financial aid is awarded through a two-step process.
+Financial aid is awarded to students matriculated (accepted into) in an approved Degree Program/Program of Study based upon enrollment.
 The first step is the eligibility phase, which is represented by your award notification.
-The second step is to turn eligibility into cash that you can use to pay your bill
+The second step is turning eligibility into cash that you can use to pay your bill

 In certain circumstances, such as when a student receives additional scholarship awards or becomes a Resident Assistant, we are required to make adjustments to financial aid awards.
 When a revision is made, we will notify you.
 Revised awards supersede all previous awards.